dfinity/motoko/design/Units.md

 Using URLs for the imports allows for future extensions (e.g. via additional schemes, or by allowing and giving meaning to the authority, query or fragment part of an URL).

-After interpreting the path `foo` relative to the current directory resp. the package directory, the compiler resolves paths that end in a slash to a file called `lib.as` inside that directory and treats other paths verbatim.
+After interpreting the path `foo` relative to the current directory resp. the package directory, the compiler resolves paths that end in a slash to a file location `lib` inside that directory.

-For example `lib/foo/` resolves to `lib/foo/lib.as`, and `lib/foo.as` resolves to exactly that path.
+For example `lib/foo/` resolves to `lib/foo/lib`, and `lib/foo` resolves to `lib/foo`.
+File extensions like `.as` or `.wasm` will be determined by the compilation scheme and run/compilation time.

 ### Programs